-Today I would like to share some of the growing startups in Indonesia as the start of Startups to Watch series.
+Today I would like to share some of the growing Indonesia ecommerce startups as the start of Startups to Watch series.
 The criteria for this section: most of them are relatively unknown or not popular to the public and usually they’re funded less than $500k, e.g the startups in the bootrapping or angel/seed stage.
 They should already have some considerable tractions or good team.

-The descriptive information is from the startups themselves and I’d just give a short analysis pros and cons from what I know from them and Indonesian market.
+The descriptive information is from the startups themselves and I’d just give a short analysis pros and cons from what I know from them and Indonesia ecommerce market.

 Yogakarta Jakpat – A mobile survey platform

 A mobile platform to collect data from respondent faster & cheaper within mobile tech.
 Anyone who needs survey can signup get free dashboard and create surveys.
 We’ll charge per survey only.

 Anyone can register as respondent by installing our app in jakpat.net/app , register, pass verification, completing profile surveys.
 Each time respondent work on surveys can get points, points can be redeemed within some rewards from airtime, vouchers to cash.

 We have over 48K respondents on our app that readily answer any surveys from clients.
 Since the launch of our dashboard in end of Nov 2015, we currently serve 20-30 companies per month.
 Our clients : Tiger Global LLC, Paktor, Daum Kakao, AT Kearney, Accenture, Mead Jhonson, Indomaret, Nutrifood, Garudafood, Y Digital, Dentsu, Mirum, Starcom Mediavest, Iris Worldwide